 - Meanwhile, combine oat flour, tapioca starch, sorghum flour, corn starch, salt, and xanthan gum in the bowl of a stand mixer with the dough hook attachment or a large mixing bowl.
 When the yeast mixture is ready, add it to the bowl with the flour along with the melted butter and mix on low to combine.
 If using a mixing bowl, mix with a wooden spoon until it's thick, then knead with your hands.
 Increase speed to medium and knead for 4-5 minutes until the dough is super smooth and pulls away from the edges a bit.

-- With tapioca-flour dusted hands, transfer the dough to a lightly oiled bowl, shaping it into a ball (It will be sticky and that's okay!).
+- With tapioca-flour dusted hands, transfer the dough to a lightly oiled bowl, shaping it into a ball (It will be sticky and that's okay!
+Here's an Instagram Story behind-the-scenes video to show the texture and entire cooking process).
 Cover with plastic and set in a warm place for 50-60 minutes, until doubled in size (I use the proof setting on my oven).